tbtuan/opencode-launcher/README.md

 - **Inline Card Editor** – Edit name, description, auto-launch, and session continuation settings per card without leaving the dashboard
 - **Model Selector** – Choose a preferred AI model per directory, grouped by provider (OpenCode, GitHub Copilot, LiteLLM)
 - **Live Status Buttons** – Play, Stop, and Restart buttons that sync with running terminal state
-- **Preview Terminals** – Read-only mini xterm.js previews of all running terminals shown below the cards; click any preview to activate the full terminal
+- **Preview Terminals** – Read-only mini xterm.js previews (font size 6) of all running terminals shown below the cards; fixed 280px height with FitAddon; click any preview to activate the full terminal
+- **Split Preview** – When a terminal has a split, the preview shows both terminals sharing the fixed height according to the split ratio
 - **Drag & Drop Folders** – Drop folders from your file explorer directly onto the dashboard to add them
 - **Add Directory Dialog** – Browse and add project directories with three save modes: save & open, save only, or open only

 ### Terminal Management
 - **Multi-Tab Interface** – Open multiple terminal sessions in tabs with PTY-backed shell sessions
+- **Split Terminal** – Right-click a tab to open a separate terminal pane side-by-side via a draggable divider; close via context menu or the split's close button
 - **Tab Drag & Drop** – Reorder tabs by dragging; tab order is persisted across restarts
-- **Tab Context Menu** – Right-click tabs to rename, change directory, restart the PTY session, or close
+- **Tab Context Menu** – Right-click tabs to restart, open/close separate terminal, or close
 - **Keyboard Shortcuts**
   - `Ctrl+T` – New terminal
   - `Ctrl+W` – Close current tab